 First, find a USB drive to use.

-You will likely need a drive with at least 8 GB of free space.
+You will need a drive with enough free space for the apps and their dependencies—likely at least 8 GB.
 Delete files on the drive as needed to free up space.

 If possible, you should use a USB 3.0+ drive, which can usually be distinguished from slower USB 2.0 drives by the blue color of the connector when viewed on the side that plugs into the computer.